babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ---

 ### Preparing and executing statements
-To prepare and execute query:
+To prepare and execute a query:
 ```
 prepst#!# <query> #!# <bind variables datatype, name and value groups follow, separated by '#!#' delimiter>
 ```